Robin Koch: Leeds United

 On 29 August 2020, Koch joined newly-promoted Premier League club Leeds United on a four-year deal, for a transfer fee that was reported to be £13 million.
 He was signed as a replacement for former loanee Ben White, who was deemed to be too expensive to sign permanently.
 Koch made his Premier League debut for Leeds in the first match of the season against Liverpool on 12 September 2020, starting in the 3–4 defeat at Anfield to the reigning champions.
 Koch was described as having a 'rough debut', having given away the penalty resulting in Liverpool's first goal despite the fact that the ball deflected off his thigh, before failing to mark Virgil van Dijk for Liverpool's second.
 Koch was substituted in the ninth minute of a 3–1 defeat to Chelsea on 5 December after a recurrence of a knee injury suffered in the opening game of the season, and subsequently underwent knee surgery.
 He made his return to the first team as a late substitute against Fulham on 19 March 2021.
-Following the appointment of Jesse Marsch as manager at Leeds, and a switch to zonal marking, Koch appeared to take a step up in his game and became a regular starter in central defence towards the end of the 2021/22 season and into 2022/23.
+Following the appointment of Jesse Marsch as manager at Leeds, and a switch to zonal marking, Koch appeared to take a step up in his game and became a regular starter in central defence towards the end of the 2021–22 season and into 2022–23.

+Eintracht Frankfurt

+On 6 July 2023, Koch joined Eintracht Frankfurt on loan for the 2023–24 season.
+Later that year, on 21 September, he scored his first goal in a 2–1 victory over Aberdeen in the Conference League.
+On 9 January 2024, Koch agreed to join Eintracht Frankfurt on a permanent contract at the end of his loan spell, signing a contract until June 2027.
+In June 2025, he extended his contract until 2030.
+He became the club's captain ahead of 2025–26 season, succeeding Kevin Trapp.

 International career

 Youth

-Having first been called up to Germany's under-21 squad in October 2018, he was part of the Germany U21's squad who finished runner up at the 2019 UEFA European Under-21 Championship after losing the final to Spain in June 2019.
+Having been called up to Germany's under-21 squad in October 2018, Koch was part of the Germany U21's squad who finished runner up at the 2019 UEFA European Under-21 Championship after losing the final to Spain in June 2019.

 Senior

-Koch was first called up to the Germany national football team in October 2019, and he made his debut on 9 October 2019 in a friendly against Argentina in which he started the game and played the whole match.
-His competitive debut for Germany came in his next appearance for the senior national team on 16 November 2019, starting in the 4–0 UEFA Euro 2020 qualifier victory against Belarus.
-He was called up to the Germany squad on 26 August 2020 for the UEFA Nations League fixtures against Spain and Switzerland.
+Koch received his first call-up to the German senior squad in October 2019.
+He debuted the same year on 9 October in a friendly match against Argentina, playing the whole match.
+His competitive debut occurred on 16 November, starting in the 4–0 UEFA Euro 2020 qualifier victory against Belarus.

+Koch was called up to the Germany squad on 26 August 2020 for the UEFA Nations League fixtures against Spain and Switzerland.
 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
+On 7 June 2024, he was named in Germany's squad for UEFA Euro 2024.